-More precisely, the problem we are concerned with is the role of weighting schemes in ranking personal-income inequality across countries.
-Our first contribution is to provide a systematic sensitivity analysis of country inequality rankings to weighting schemes.
-In particular, we want to answer questions of the following type: "For a given inequality index and equivalence scale, do positions of the United States and France in inequality rankings differ when households are weighted by needs rather than size?"
-The sensitivity of country rankings to weighting procedure is scrutinized for different inequality indices at all admissible of household-size economies.
+The problem we are concerned with here is the role of weighting schemes in ranking personal-income inequality across countries.
+Our first contribution is to provide a systematic sensitivity analysis of country inequality rankings to the two weighting schemes mentioned above, a weighting by size versus needs.
+In particular, we want to answer questions of the following type: "For a given inequality index and a given equivalence scale, do positions of the United States and France in a country inequality ranking differ when households are weighted by needs rather than size?"
+The sensitivity of country rankings to weighting procedure is scrutinized for different inequality indices at different levels of household-size economies.
 Rankings are derived from a set of 20 countries from the Luxembourg Income Study, and bootstrapping techniques are applied to testing for significance of the results.
+To our knowledge, this is the first systematic sensitivity analysis of cross-country inequality rankings to using alternative weighting schemes.

 Indeed, country inequality rankings turn out to be sensitive to the choice of weighting schemes.
-Apart from very low levels of household-size economies, Kendall's tau is always significantly different from 1, indicating that the correlation of size and needs weighted country inequality rankings is not perfect.
-Moreover, the correlation tends to become weaker with the presumed level of household size economies.
+Apart from very low levels of household-size economies, Kendall's tau is always significantly different from 1, indicating that the association of size and needs weighted country inequality rankings is not perfect.
+Moreover, the association tends to become weaker with the presumed level of household size economies.

 Our second contribution is the identification of the mechanics underlying the differences in rankings obtained from size and needs weighted distributions.
 An inequality decomposition by household types serves as the technical workhorse.
 The decomposition expresses overall inequality as the sum of inequality within and between population subgroups (household types).
-Both the within-group and the between-group component are sensitive to weighting schemes.
-We show that the quantitative effect hinges on the interplay of household-type specific inequality levels (and differences in the levels across household types), household-type specific mean incomes, and the relative frequencies of households of specific types.
+Both the within-group and the between-group component are sensitive to changing household weighting.
+We show that the quantitative effect hinges on the interplay of household-type specific inequality levels (and differences in the levels across household types), household-type specific mean incomes, and the relative frequencies of households of specific type.
 All these factors are country-specific.
 Consequently, switching from one weighting scheme to another may well affect measured inequality differently in one country compared to another, with implications for the positions of the countries in inequality rankings.

 Here is a roadmap to our paper.
-Section 2 gives a brief introduction into the equivalence scale literature, hereby focusing on the technical challenges regarding the identification of equivalence scales.
-Section 3 introduces the database.
-Section 4 introduces the applied inequality indices, the bootstrap method, and the inequality decomposition by population subgroups.
-Section 5 summarizes our findings concerning the sensitivity of country rankings to weighting procedure.
-Section 6 explores the underlying mechanisms by means of inequality decomposition.
-Section 7 concludes the paper.
+Section 2 introduces the database.
+Section 3 introduces all the concepts, including the applied inequality indices, the bootstrap method, and the inequality decomposition by population subgroups.
+Section 4 summarizes our findings concerning the sensitivity of country rankings to weighting procedure.
+Section 5 explores the underlying mechanics by means of inequality decomposition.
+Section 6 concludes the paper.